All Episodes

 Let's move on to Santorum.

-Not after the Bin Laden mission.
+No, not after the bin Laden mission.

-I don't think I'm really uh ready yet.
+I don't think I'm really ready yet.

 Well, they did, every one of them last night, including Santorum, Brett Baer.

-Senator Santorum, you said Monday that President Obama has made the country less safe, And his policies have made America's enemies, quote, less fearful and less respectful of us, close quote.
+Senator Santorum, you said Monday that President Obama has made the country less safe and his policies have made America's enemies, quote, less fearful and less respectful of us, close quote.

 But when it comes to going after terrorists, for example, drone attacks in Pakistan have more than tripled under President Obama.